-Students who graduated prior to 2013 may print a transcript at www.hallco.org.
+Students who graduated more than two years ago may print a transcript at www.hallco.org.
 Go to "Get A Copy of" tab where you will be redirected to Need My Transcript website.
 A \$5.00 fee will be charged for transcripts.
+At this time, Hall County School District does not offer an option to pick up your transcript in person.
+There is now an option to send documents electronically on the Need My Transcript website.
+If you need any documents other than your transcript, please call.